RichM3/hangout/Z_project_bug_log.md

 -- Had to create a action creator and an ajax action creator and a new case statment to my reducer and a componentWillUnmount method to the react component

+4) The headers and footer on my pages are not the same so I had to set the height dynamically passing using ownProps to identify the source of the render

+5) The signup page has missing props so I copied the logic of the greeting component to display the links similar to the greeting component in BenchBNB -- they exist only if the page is NOT signup.